MorganWade/DTP-GC-Project/README.md

 ## Notes on the Versions

-There are three sets of scripts, each saved in it's own branch.
+There are two sets of code, the original version and an updated verison.
+There are also two additional folders, one for generating anull distribution to run statistics on the BLAST results and another for analyzing GC content across the chromosomes in a genome.
 This README.md is for all of them.

 *The original approach:*
 All the query sequences from one species are in the same file & that query file as a whole gets BLASTed against the genome of interest